What Actually Makes Sugar-Free Gummies Work

 • Repeatable cleaning procedures for depositors, lines, and contact surfaces

-Hardness testing is common, but it doesn’t always predict how gummies behave in a bottle after weeks of stacking, vibration, and warm conditions.
-A more revealing approach is evaluating deformation under load over time-a practical way to simulate whether gummies will flatten, stick together, or lose their premium texture during distribution.
+Hardness testing is common, but it doesn't always predict how gummies behave in a bottle after weeks of stacking and warm conditions.
+A better approach: evaluate deformation under load over time.
+This simulates whether gummies will flatten, stick, or lose texture during distribution.

-This kind of test is especially useful for sugar-free gummies because it connects formulation and process choices to the thing customers experience: whether the gummies pour cleanly and keep their intended chew.
+This test is especially useful for sugar-free gummies because it links formulation and process to the customer experience: do the gummies pour cleanly and keep their intended chew?

-Questions worth asking before you scale a sugar-free gummy
+Questions to ask before scaling a sugar-free gummy

-If you’re developing or refining a sugar-free gummy, these questions help surface the issues that tend to show up after launch, not before it:
+If you're developing or refining a sugar-free gummy, these questions help surface issues that show up after launch:

 1. What is the target water activity (aw) at release, and how is it controlled?